 From the sidewalk on the southwestern side of the bridge, you can look upstream towards the waterfall while also seeing the two historic mills that flank it.
 Given it’s only a short walk away, it’s worth the quick diversion to also see the waterfall from this spot while in the area.

-Overall, the combination of Honeoye Falls and the two 19th-century mills that flank it makes this one of the most beautiful waterfalls in the Finger Lakes.
-Even better, since this waterfall is located in the heart of town, it can be visited be anyone, no matter their physical abilities.
+Overall, the combination of Honeoye Falls and the two 19th-century mills that flank it makes this one of the most beautiful waterfalls in the Finger Lakes and one of my favorite things to do near Rochester, New York.
+Even better, since this waterfall is located in the heart of town, it can be visited by anyone, no matter their physical abilities.

 Whether you are looking for an easy-to-reach waterfall or are simply passing through the area, I definitely recommend checking out this waterfall near Rochester, New York.